BVLC/caffe/docs/mnist.md

     cd $CAFFE_ROOT/examples/lenet
     ./create_mnist.sh

 If it complains that `wget` or `gunzip` are not installed, you need to install them respectively.
-After running the script there should be two datasets, `CAFFE_ROOT/data/mnist-train-leveldb`, and `CAFFE_ROOT/data/mnist-test-leveldb`.
+After running the script there should be two datasets, `mnist-train-leveldb`, and `mnist-test-leveldb`.

 LeNet: the MNIST Classification Model
 -------------------------------------